toeverything/blocksuite/packages/docs/block-view.md

-# Block Rendering
+# Block View

 In BlockSuite, blocks can be rendered by any UI framework.
 A block should be rendered to a DOM element, and we use `view` to represent the renderer.

 By default, we provide a [lit](https://lit.dev/) renderer called `@blocksuite/lit`.
 But it's still possible to use other UI frameworks.
-We'll introduce later about how to write a custom renderer in [custom renderer](/#WIP).
+We'll introduce later about how to write custom block renderers.

 ## Lit Block View